 Supinator, pronator, or neutral – those are the three categories you can fall into.
 Most of the special running equipment stores have the necessary tools to determine your type.

 To get an idea yourself, check one of your worn-in pair of shoes.
 Based on the wear pattern, you can see where you put the most pressure on while walking.

-- Supinators are characterized with a high arch, and weight distribution is mostly going to be on the outer part of the foot.
+- Supinators are characterized by a high arch, and weight distribution is mostly on the outer part of the foot.

 - Pronators are on the other end of the spectrum, they have a very low or flat arch and it is most commonly seen in heavier people.